helsingborg-stad/migrate-site/README.md

 Shell script to migrate one ore more websites

 With this bash scripts you can sync one or more Beta wordpress installations with your Production environment.
-You need to set a few things before you can run the script.

 ## What?
 The following things happen when you run the script.